 Here you can follow an unofficial path down and you are directly at the wild river.
 Here our dog Aaro cooled down for the first time.
 After another 10 minutes you turn into the forest and you can already see the inconspicuous watercourse of the nearby waterfall.
 There is also a hut where you have to pay 5 Euro per person.
 We find this quite a rip-off, but unfortunately you can’t avoid it.

 From there it’s only about 200 meters to the highlight of the hike, the Kozjak waterfall.
 There are several small bridges along the way to cross the water.
-But you can also simply walk through the ankle- to maximum knee-high water, if you have sandals on.
+But you can also simply walk through the ankle- to maximum knee-high water, if you wear sandals.

 Then go around a small corner and you will see it.
 The Kozjak waterfall runs about 10 meters in a kind of small cave down a rock wall.
 The special thing about this waterfall is that you are almost surrounded by rocks and in the middle you can still stand (almost dry feet) to admire the waterfall.